blowdart/idunno.PasswordGenerator/README.md

 ## License

-This code is licensed under the MIT license.
+This code is licensed under the Apache license.